 Three of the four eventually became cabinet Ministers when the Liberals returned to power in 1993.
 A disappointed Nunziata was not included and continued to attack the government – this time comprised of his own Liberal colleagues – highlighting the difficulty of transitioning from opposing to governing.
 In 1997, he was ejected from caucus for voting against the budget.
 The relentlessness and creativity of the Rat Pack have ensured its place among the most effective oppositions in Canadian political history.

-Image: The four members of the Rat Pack with Liberal leader John Turner and their t-shirts (The Canadian Press)
+Image Source: The Canadian Press, the four members of the Rat Pack with Liberal leader John Turner and their t-shirts.

 Suggested by Parli Contributor Milton Chan.